Rich tributes paid to Jamsheed Marker’s diplomatic skills at a commemorative meeting held at Pak mission to UN

 “Pakistan owes a huge debt of gratitude to Marker for his outstanding services to the country.”

-Iqbal Riza praised Ambassador Riza’s qualities of heads and heart and said he had worked hard to project Pakistan’s positive image.
+Iqbal Riza praised Ambassador Marker’s qualities of heads and heart and said he had worked hard to project Pakistan’s positive image.

 Ambassador Lodhi also read out a letter written by UN Secretary-General Antonio Guterres to Pakistan’s Interim Prime Minister Justice (rtd) Nasir ul Mulk, in which he also paid tributes to Jamsheed Marker ‘s excellent skills as a diplomat.